Rufus For Real

 Instructions

-• To begin, season the salmon filets with the curry powder, kosher salt, and fresh ground pepper.
-Roast the filets in at 400° oven for about 15 minutes.
-Remove from oven and set aside.
+• Season the salmon fillets with curry powder, kosher salt, and black pepper.
+Roast in a 400°F oven for about 15 minutes, until just cooked through.
+Remove from the oven and set aside.

-• In a large skillet, sauté the onion in the butter until it softens.
-Add the garlic, ginger, and the curry paste, cooking until just fragrant, about 2-3 minutes.
-Add coconut milk, Tamari, and fish sauce, whisking everything to combine.
-Next, add in the broccoli and simmer until tender - about 10-15 minutes.
+• In a large skillet, melt the butter and sauté the onion until softened.
+Add the garlic, ginger, and curry paste and cook until fragrant, about 2–3 minutes.
+Stir in the coconut milk, tamari, and fish sauce and whisk to combine.
+Add the broccoli and simmer until tender, about 10–15 minutes.

-• Once the broccoli reaches your desired level of tenderness, reduce the heat and add the salmon filets into the sauce for just a few minutes.
-Serve over noodles and enjoy!
+• Reduce the heat and add the roasted salmon to the sauce for a few minutes to warm through.
+Serve over noodles and enjoy.

 Nutrition